 Complimentary Practices and Policies

-Partners employ more than one practice or policy to address systemic, institutional and programmatic disparities for BYMOC.
+Partners employ more than one practice to address systemic, institutional and programmatic disparities for BYMOC.

-Partners identified resources and committed financial support to change systems; local government aligned resources to the policy agenda set forth in the Local Action Plan created by the local community.
+Partners identified resources and committed financial support to change systems; local government aligned resources to the action agenda set forth in the Local Action Plan created by the local community.

 MBK Los Angeles covers Los Angeles County and partners with city-specific MBK chapters, working closely with the Center for Strategic Public-Private Partnerships (CSPPP), a county organization within the Chief Executive’s Office.
 Given this larger service territory, MBK LA County has embraced a policy focus over a programmatic approach to ensure a wider reaching and more consistent impact throughout the region.
 Early on, MBK Los Angeles County conducted a yearlong, database investigation to determine how boys and young men of color were disproportionately impacted by the juvenile justice and foster care systems.